JonCyberGuy/SIEM-HomeLab/README.md

 <br />
 <br />
 <p align="center">
-<b>I wait a little while to see if the fields would populate properly.
+<b>I waited a little while to see if the fields would populate properly.
 They all do except sourcehost.CL and I couldn't figure out why.
 I deleted that field and extracted it multiple times but no matter what I did it would not populate.
 I could not use an unpopulated field in my sentinel live map, so in the end I decided to delete it and not use that data point at all.</b>  <br/>
 </p>

 ![Sourcehost_wouldnt_update](https://user-images.githubusercontent.com/108043108/225451005-edabe896-94b1-4d11-8853-42e4a4ce8e83.JPG)